CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 }
 ```

-You can download the complete source code of this Indy transformer via this link: [StaticIndyTransformer.java](/assets/eloader034-p1/StaticIndyTransformer.java)
+You can download the complete source code of this Indy transformer via this: [StaticIndyTransformer.java](/assets/eloader034-p1/StaticIndyTransformer.java)
 > YOU NEED TO ADD [SimAnalyzer](https://github.com/Col-E/SimAnalyzer) DEPENDENCY FIRST TO RUN THIS TRANSFORMER!!
 {: .prompt-danger }